mkorpela/randomized/README.md

 number = keccak256( rsa( keccak256(seed), S ), seed )

 keccak256 operations are used to make the number generation one way from the private keys owners point of view.
+They are also there to ensure that distribution is even.